GET STARTED

 Every step writes to the database; the API serves directly off the latest published row.

-1. No deploy on every post.
-You publish in Mentionwell and your site picks it up on its next ISR / SWR cycle.
+1. No deploy on every post (for SSR sites).
+You publish in Mentionwell and the next request picks it up.
 No CI run, no minutes burned.

 2. No coupling.
-Your destination doesn't need a CMS adapter, plugin, or build-time content fetch.
-One API call replaces it.
+Your destination doesn't need a CMS adapter, plugin, or per-publish webhook unless you choose one — pull works with any framework.

 3. Caching is honest.
-The API returns Cache-Control headers tuned for SWR.
+The Reader API returns ETag + Cache-Control headers tuned for SWR.
 Your CDN takes care of the rest.

 What lives where